BaNkai-007/CN230/README.md

 Project Goal:

-With this platform we aim to make sharing and finding Recipes of food around the world Easy and Fun.
+With this platform we aim to make sharing and finding recipes of food around the world easy and fun.

 We are targeting food enthusiasts and people who take a keen interest in cooking and like to create new recipes every day.

-We will Create a Recipe Sharing Platform using technologies like:
+We will create a recipe sharing platform using technologies like:

 1. HTML